Farauk98/SQL_and_PostgreSQL/Section-02/Notes.md

  |	!= |	Not equal to (alternative to <>)	 |	`SELECT * FROM cities WHERE population != 5000000;` |
  |	BETWEEN	| Within a range of values	 |	`SELECT * FROM cities WHERE population BETWEEN 5000000 AND 10000000; `|
  |	NOT IN	| Does not match any value in a list	 |	`SELECT * FROM cities WHERE country NOT IN ('USA', 'Canada'); `|

+# TO DO
+- Where with "as"
+- Update
+- Delete